sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 TODO screenshot list of changes, click on the + to stage changes

-Then, we create the new version on our machine.
-This is called 'commiting'
+Then, we create a new version on our machine.
+This is called `committing`

 TODO screenshot commit message and validate button